hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 **Mixins** allows you inherit methods and properties from multiple classes instead of only the supper class.
-To use mixins, you will need to install another package [class-mixins](https://github.com/hyurl/class-mixins), you should check out its documentation to be more understood of it features.
+To use mixins, you will need to install another package [class-mixins](https://github.com/hyurl/class-mixins), you should check out its documentation to be more understood of its features.

 ```typescript
 // <SRC_PATH>/mixins/CheckUserState.ts